Feb. 28: last day to exercise credit/no credit option

 Students will receive notice of their class year change and the appropriate offices/department on campus will be notified.

-Swahili is offered as self-instructional courses that meet three times a week with a student tutor.
-Please read the Student Study Guide on the Critical Languages Program website for information on Program format: www.hamilton.edu/critical languages.
-Follow the normal procedure for enrolling in Swahili and see Mary Beth Helderle by 4pm the first day of classes for course information and schedule (tba according to tutor and student course schedules).
+Korean and Swahili are offered as self-instructional courses with students meeting in small groups four times weekly with a student tutor.
+Exams are administered and grades assigned by an outside examiner.
+Please read the Student Study Guide on the Critical Languages Program website for important information on program format: www.hamilton.edu/criticallanguages.
+Follow the normal procedure for enrolling in Korean and Swahili.
+The class schedule will be determined within the first few days of the semester, once the tutor and student course schedules are collected.

 Some departments reserve spaces for each class year.
 That information is available on WebAdvisor.
 In the Spaces Column of any Section Results, the number of seats reserved for a class will display.
 If there is no line for a class, it means that no spaces are reserved.